Gain a better understanding of society

 Brazilian cuisine – rich in colonial influences

-The miscegenation of society is found in the cuisine of Brazil, with the pooling of ingredients and cooking techniques belonging to different ethnic groups.
+The miscegenation of society is found in Brazil cuisine, with the pooling of ingredients and cooking techniques belonging to different ethnic groups.
 The national specialty, feijoada (pork and black bean stew), is a striking example.